Infineon/mtb-example-wifi-wlan-lowpower/README.md

 3. Open the copied *design.modus* file using the Device Configurator.

 4. On the PSoC&trade; 6 MCU **Pins** tab of the Device Configurator, do the following:

+> **Note:** For CY8CEVAL-062S2-CYW955513SDM2WLIPA, Drive Mode should be set to Resistive Pull UP, Input Buffer ON.

    **CY8CKIT-062S2-43012:**